spmeesseman/vscode-extjs/README.md

 That's it, ExtJS Languge Server should start indexing your files once a valid configuration file has been found.

+### Configuration - VScode Quick Suggestions

+In order for inline completion items to work correctly, ensure the VSCode editor setting `quickSuggestions` is enabled.
+An appropriate setting could be:

+    "editor.quickSuggestions": {
+        "other": true,
+        "comments": false,
+        "strings": false
+    }

+Or:

+   "editor.quickSuggestions": true

 ## Compared to Sencha Extension

 This extension is unable to perform the app/workspace commands using Sencha Cmd that the Sencha extension provides.